< Back to Queen's Harbour Master Clyde

 - TEMPORARY RESTRICTION OFF GLEN MALLAN JETTY

-The Queen's Harbour Master may direct that International Code Pendant Nine be exhibited by day or three green lights disposed vertically by night in a conspicuous position at Glenn Mallan, as shown on the chart, to indicate that an ammunition ship is to be berthed or otherwise moved to or from the jetty.
+The Queen's Harbour Master may direct that International Code Pendant Nine be exhibited by day or three green lights disposed vertically by night in a conspicuous position at Glen Mallan, as shown on the chart, to indicate that an ammunition ship is to be berthed or otherwise moved to or from the jetty.
 Whilst said signal is displayed all vessels shall, whilst observing the prohibited area below, give a wide berth to the ship being berthed or moved.

 - PROHIBITED AREA